aptech/gauss-plot-library/docs/scatter_trend_line_plot.md

-# GAUSS Scatter Plot With Trend Line
+# GAUSS scatter plot with trend line

 ## Description
 This file will generate a scatter plot with an added trend line using randomly generated data in GAUSS.
 This file demonstrates: